Lead Couples That Still Make My Heart Soar (Part 2)

 On The Wings of Love: I couldn’t round off this list with my favorite Filipino drama.
 On the Wings of Love practically stole my heart immediately and made the JaDine (James/Nadine) Love Team my number one.
 Clark and Leah took an awful lot of time to warm up to each other, but once they did, it was hard not to fall in love.
 They share the same values, work hard to help support their families, and ended up being so freaking cute together.
 It was anything but easy for these two.
 Even when they were together, they went through their fair share of obstacles.
-As Filipino dramas average over 100 episodes, you’ll need to be in it for the long haul — even with episodes only averaging 20-30 minutes.
+As Filipino dramas average over 100 episodes, you’ll need to be in it for the long haul.
+Episodes average around 20-30 minutes.

-To sweeten the deal: Nadine Lustre and James Reid are dating in real life, so that’s authentic chemistry you’re seeing on screen.
-Note: I really struggled to find a video that showcased the journey of this couple, but then I found this video of when they really first started to get close, and I couldn’t resist.
+To sweeten the deal: Nadine Lustre and James Reid are dating in real life.
+Yes, that’s authentic chemistry you’re seeing on screen.
+Note: I really struggled to find a video that showcased the journey of this couple.
+Then, I found this video of when they really first started to get close and I couldn’t resist.
 I’m loving these two in their currently airing drama “Till I Met You” so that might be making my next list.

 And that should do it!
 Quite a few love/hate and marriage/relationship of convenience dramas made this list, but it was purely unintentional.
 I didn’t want to overthink or over analyze this round.
 I went with the gut and tried to think which relationships really held a strong staying power with me.
-I’ve loved more k-dramas than I’ve disliked in the past year, so it was really tough to just pick a few.
+I’ve loved more k-dramas than I’ve disliked in the past year.
+This made it really tough to pick just a few.

 These lead couples list are some of my favorite things to put together.
 Spending hours watch Asian drama couple vids on YT has been a real treat.
 If you’ve somehow started with Part 2, I urge you check out Part 1 and Part 3.